Jesus-Retr0/Discord-Bot/README.md

 # Discord-Bot
-This is a discord bot repository
+This is a discord bot repository.
+Mostly I provide a template so that you guys can make your own bot.